mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 > Mick: Yeah for sure and I can see that you guys have been talking to the Weean, Here this project here in your home page called Talking to the Weean allows you to talk to the Weean.
 So you can go in there, click on Edit Project and if you click on this bit here that says WEEAN and then Markdown you can actually just ask questions in here.

-> (Mick reads out the following extract the screen containting a text chat with the fictional alien audience)
+> (Mick reads out the following extract the organiser screen containting a text chat with the fictional alien audience)

 > Ed: Weean what’s it like up there?